metacollin/homebrew-kicad/README.md

 brew install kicad-library --with-local-tables #use local .pretty libraries
 ```

 Finally, if you prefer to manage the library manually and don't want anything touched and no naughty symlinking of stuff outside `/usr/local`, this is all limited to the kicad-library fomula and it is an optional dependency.
-Install kicad with
+Install kicad with:

 ```sh
 brew install kicad --without-kicad-library #If you plan on managing the library manually